SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 Likewise, it can be expanded to lower resonance.

 ### Mouth Space
 By changing tension in a few places in the mouth we can achieve a brighter or darker sound.
 Imagine pulling the corners of the mouth back for an <b class="hlgreen">A</b> vowel like in <b class="hlgreen">HAD</b>, then keep the inward pressure from the cheeks but remove the expression.
 This when done properly with enough practice causes a fairly significant shift in brightness.
-A common way to achieve smaller mouth space is to use macrovowels to get the overall small shape and keep that decrease in space when speaking.
+A common way to achieve smaller mouth space is to use macrovowels to get the overall small or large shape and keep that chape and space when speaking.

 Large mouth space, dark:
 <audio controls> <source src="/audio/mouthspace-large.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>